ciospettw/WhatTheShape/README.md

         *   `0` (Tram), `1` (Subway), `2` (Rail) = **Rail**
     *   **Default**: If neither matches, it defaults to **Road**.

+    You can edit keywords to your liking in the `route_mode` function.

     *If your GTFS uses non-standard `route_type` values (e.g. extended types like 700 for bus) or lacks clear names, you may need to edit the `route_mode` function in `main.py`.*

 ## Troubleshooting